-1. Warm-up: Name Game [5-8 minutes]
+1. Warm-up: Name Game

-Leader will invite participants to sit in a circle on the ground and make up a movement to perform while saying their name.
-Leader will give some examples and then do one with her own name and tell everyone to repeat it (movement and name).
-Leader will invite person next to her to do the same, have everyone try it, and then put both names/movements together in sequence.
-Leader will do this all the way around the circle, until everyone has done their name, stopping at various points to practice the whole sequence in order up to that point.
-Then everyone will do one whole round in slow motion and another round as quickly as possible.
-Leader will then put on a song and lead one more round without saying names but leading everyone in doing the full choreography to the rhythm of the song.
+Invite participants to sit in a circle on the ground and make up a movement to perform while saying their name.
+Give some examples with your own name and then choose one and tell everyone to repeat it (movement and name).
+Invite person next to you to do the same, have everyone try it, and then put both names/movements together in sequence.
+Do this all the way around the circle, until everyone has done their name, stopping at various points to practice the whole sequence in order up to that point.
+Then do one whole round in slow motion and another round as quickly as possible.
+Put on a song and lead one more round without saying names but leading everyone in doing the full choreography to the rhythm of the song.